China's Bo admits 'shame', denies protecting wife

 Bo was a rising star in China's leadership circles when his career was stopped short last year by the scandal involving his wife, Gu Kailai.
 Bo is now on trial charged with corruption, taking bribes and abuse of power.

-Supporters of Bo's Maoist-themed social programmes say he lost out in a power struggle with capitalist-leaning reformists in Beijing, exposing divisions within the ruling Communist Party as well as society.
+Supporters of Bo's Maoist-themed social programs say he lost out in a power struggle with capitalist-leaning reformists in Beijing, exposing divisions within the ruling Communist Party as well as society.

 With the evidence relating to the first two charges against Bo now apparently out of the way, the most sensitive charge was heard on Saturday, the third day of a trial many expected would last just a day.

-A guilty verdict for Bo is a foregone conclusion, and despite his spirited defence, published on the court's official microblog, state media, which speaks for the party, has already all but condemned him.
+A guilty verdict for Bo is a foregone conclusion, and despite his spirited defense, published on the court's official microblog, state media, which speaks for the party, has already all but condemned him.

 As police chief of Chongqing, where Bo was Communist Party chief until he was dramatically sacked early last year, Wang Lijun was known as the strong arm of the law, energetically carrying out Bo's crackdown on crime and gangs.